-My husband and I arrived at the emergency room around 9pm on 12/15/08 and upon seeing I was pregnant we were immediately directed to L&D.; I was thinking maybe we’d save ourselves that $100 ER copay after all.
+My husband and I arrived at the emergency room around 9 pm on 12/15/08 and upon seeing I was pregnant we were immediately directed to L&D.; I was thinking maybe we’d save ourselves that $100 ER copay after all.
 When all was said and done, I would have preferred that hundred dollars to the bills that followed.
-Like I said, I worked at the hospital so I badged us into the locked doors of L&D.; Apparently this is a no-no and I was advised of such.
+As I said, I worked at the hospital so I badged us into the locked doors of L&D.; Apparently, this is a no-no and I was advised of such.
 Isn’t it funny how little details like this stick with you after the fact?!

 Then came the fun part – the internal exam to see if I was dilating and didn’t think I was (poor lighting).
 Next, they did a fetal fibronectin test – a test with notoriously high false positive rates that unfortunately for me, came back positive as an indicator that I would go into labor within the next two weeks.
 With everything else we were seeing at that point, it was definitely not something we wanted to see.